PFAS Chemicals Found in Cosmetics: What You Need to Know

-What are the PFOA and PFOS Chemicals?
+What Are PFOA and PFOS?

-Why is PFAS in our Beauty Products?
+Why Are PFAS in Beauty Products?

 • PTFE (Teflon)